djdt/spcal/docs/source/usage/import.rst

 The wizard will attempt to guess the correct options when the file is loaded, a description of each option is shown in :numref:`tabtextoptions`.
 The wizard displays the first 10 lines from the file (:numref:`text import wizard`) and is used to identify and remove non-data rows and columns before import.
 In the example in :numref:`text import wizard`, there are 0 header rows so import proceed from row 1, and column 1 consists of non-particle data.
-The first non-header row should contain the names of each column and is editable by double-clicking.
+The first non-header row should contain the names of each column and can be edited by double-clicking the name.
+Columns can be selected or ignore using their corresponding checkboxes, to quickly select one column click it while holding the *Shift* key.

 .. _tabtextoptions:
 .. list-table:: Options for the text import wizard.